tomasproanop/tomasproanop/README.md

 ### Hi there, 👋  welcome!

-I'm Tomas from Quito, Ecuador.
+I'm Tomás from Quito, Ecuador.

 - 💻  I'm currently a Computer Science student at Freie Universität Berlin.
 - 💡  I like to explore new trends and learn new technologies.